Japanese invasions of Korea (1592-1598) Imjin War

 Repulse of the Japanese and the Impact of the War

 In the first flush of their invasion the Japanese land forces had swept over the whole country, but their navy had been defeated and control of the seas had been wrested from them.
 Moreover, harassed by Korean guerrilla attacks, the Japanese were beating a steady retreat southward.
 At the same time, the Ming army in P'yongyang finally was stirred to action by the Japanese withdrawal from Seoul.
 Instead of engaging the Japanese forces in battle, however, the Chinese advanced in screen formation in the wake of the retreating enemy, content thus simply to prevent the Japanese from regrouping and again attacking northward.
 It was this situation that led to the opening of truce talks between Ming and Hideyoshi.
 The negotiations, however, eventually were broken off.
-On the one hand, the Chinese sought to resolve the situation in their favor by accommodating Japan within the Chinese tributary system-enfeoffing Hideyoshi as the king of Japan and granting him the privilege of formal tribute trade relations with Ming.
-Hideyoshi, for his part, regarded himself as the victor, and so he responded with the absurdly unrealistic proposal that a daughter of the Chinese emperor be given to wed the emperor of Japan, that a por
+On the one hand, the Chinese sought to resolve the situation in their favor by accommodating Japan within the Chinese tributary system , establishing Hideyoshi as the king of Japan and granting him the privilege of formal tribute trade relations with Ming China.
+Hideyoshi, for his part, regarded himself as the victor, and so he responded with the absurdly unrealistic proposal that a daughter of the Chinese emperor be given to wed the emperor of Japan, that a portion of Korea be ceded to him, and that a prince of Korea and several of its high officials be sent to Japan as hostages.
+With such fundamental differences in bargaining positions, there was no prospect whatsoever for negotiations to succeed.

-in Seoul, Admiral Yi Sun-sin had been dismissed as Commander-in-Chief of the Naval Forces of the South and replaced by Won Kyun, who then was overwhelmingly defeated in an encounter with the Japanese fleet.
-The dismayed government hastily reinstated Admiral Yi who, with the mere dozen warships remaining in his command, engaged a Japanese flotilla as it was sailing toward the Yellow Sea off Myongnyang, near Mokp'o, and won a resounding victory.
 Driven back into a shrinking perimeter along the south central and southeastern coastal regions, the Japanese army now found itself hemmed in both by land and sea.
 At this point in mid-1598 Hideyoshi died, and this led the Japanese to withdraw completely from the peninsula before the year was out.
 Attacking the retreating Japanese forces to the very end, Admiral Yi Sun-sin was felled by a chance enemy shot in the seas off Noryang point.

 In the course of the seven-year struggle nearly the whole of Korea's eight provinces became an arena of Japanese pillage and slaughter, but Kyongsang province suffered most severely.
 The population markedly decreased, and whole villages were laid waste.
-Famine and disease ensued, and it was these conditions that gave impetus to the compilation after the war of great medical treatises such as the Exemplar of Korean Medicine (Tongi1i pogam).
+Famine and disease ensued, and it was these conditions that gave impetus to the compilation after the war of great medical treatises such as the Exemplar of Korean Medicine (Tongil pogam).

 In order to overcome its financial difficulties resulting from the shortage of food grains, the government resorted to selling office titles and ranks in exchange for grain contributions (napsok) in fixed amounts.
 As a consequence of the terrible suffering the war had visited on the populace at large, uprisings also broke out on all sides, the most serious being that led by Yi Mong-hak in Ch'ungch'ong province in 1596.
 Moreover, with the destruction of land and census registers, the government was hard put to collect taxes and enforce corvee levies.
 The loss of cultural treasures in fires set by the Japanese troops also was substantial, including the wooden structures at Pulguk-sa in Kyongju and Kyongbok Palace, while the volumes stored in three of the four History Archives (Sago) were reduced to ashes.
 On the other hand the war with Japan brought advances in military tactics, for example the Chekiang order of battle used by Ming forces, and new weapons such as the "heaven-shaking explosive shell" and a kind of mobile rocket launcher were developed.